stv707/ansible-x/README.md

 ### requirement

-To Practice with these files, you need 5 host/vm with the following settings:
+To Practice, you need 5 host/vm with the following settings:

   | System | HostName | Spec | Min Env |
   | --- | --- | --- |--- |